Training Delivery and Compliance

 TDC Programs and Services

-The staff of the TDC Bureau consists of the Bureau Chief, ten Senior Law Enforcement Consultants, three Course Control specialists, and a Contract Administrator.
+The staff of the TDC Bureau consists of the Bureau Chief, ten Senior Law Enforcement Consultants, a Staff Services Manager who oversees three Course Control specialists, and a Contract Administrator.
 The bureau is responsible for the following:

 - Attending Chief, Training Manager, and other client meetings to provide consultation, answer questions, and clarify selection and/or training issues